 The Job Search - Tips for Success

-The CDC offers a variety of services to all Ship students.
+The Career Center offers a variety of services to all Ship students.
 Start now and take advantage of the comprehensive workshops, resources, and opportunities throughout your academic career.
 It is never too early to start planning your future.
 The process is individualized and begins your first year.
 The following timetable offers a few suggestions:

 - Campus activities: clubs, organizations, fraternities, sororities

 - Research projects

 Develop A Portfolio: Showcase Your Accomplishments